eliranmal/auto-exports/README.md

 ## usage

-this module exports a single function, which synchronously transforms module names found in a path into an dictionary suited for module.exports, with camel-cased function names as keys and loaded modules as values.
+this module exports a single function, which synchronously transforms module names found in a path into a dictionary suited for module.exports, with camel-cased function names as keys and loaded modules as values.

 this function accepts the modules directory path as the first argument,